A Lightweight dynamic filter for keyword spotting: Lightweight dynamic filter

 \subsection{Instance-level Dynamic Filter}

-Deep learning based conventional dynamic filters generate adaptive weights for the filter by carrying out full convolutional process.
+Conventional deep learning-based dynamic filters generate adaptive weights for the filter by learning them through the training process of a Convolutional Neural Network (CNN).
 While this approach has shown to be flexible and adaptive in various domains of diverse speaker characteristics or noise, it comes at the cost of high computational loads.

-As an efficient alternative to the blind convolution based dynamic filter generation, we developed IDF which guides in capturing directional features of dynamic filter.
-IDF is aimed to produce an audio representative weight vector which is similar to speaker embedding in speaker verification.
-To this end, temporally averaged feature ($H \in \mathbb{R}^{[F]}$) which preserves frequency trait is fed to an MLP based model and the output is utilized as vector direction of dynamic weight.
+As an efficient alternative to the convolution-based dynamic filter generation, we developed IDF which guides in capturing directional features of dynamic filter.
+IDF is aimed to produce an audio representative weight vector, which is similar to speaker embedding in speaker verification.
+To this end, the temporally averaged feature ($H \in \mathbb{R}^{[F]}$) that preserves the frequency trait gets fed to an MLP-based model, and the output is used as vector direction of dynamic weight.
 The process of IDF is as follows:

 where $\bold{w_i}$ and $\bold{b_i}$ are learning parameters.
-Two layers of MLP with normalization and relu activation extract a weight vector ($\bold{w}^H \in \mathbb{R}^{[1,K]}$).
-In this way, the weight vector is generated uniquely per input audio signal, and the dynamic filters ($\bold{w}^H$ and $w^P_i$) are conjugated for performing dynamic convolution.
+Two layers of MLP with IN and relu activation extract a weight vector ($\bold{w}^H \in \mathbb{R}^{[1,K \times K]}$).
+In this way, the weight vector is generated uniquely per input audio signal, and the dynamic filters ($\bold{w}^H$ and $w^P_i$) are multiplied to perform dynamic convolution.